tomasbarrios/resend-cobralo/readme.md

 # Latest updates

+### Deploy on fly.io
-Implementation of cron in fly.io [Cron example for fly](https://github.com/hrumhurum/docker-recipes/tree/main/cron)
+Using this implementation of cron in fly.io [Cron example for fly](https://github.com/hrumhurum/docker-recipes/tree/main/cron)
+We can now manage to see the cron running in `/app/var/log/cron.log` as the post suggests

 ## Previous updates